 LSCOLORS

 The value of this variable describes what color to use for which attribute when colors are enabled with CLICOLOR.
-This string
+This string is a concatenation of pairs of the format fb, where f is the foreground color and b is the background color.

 The color designators are as follows: